 Focus on Sustainability

-Healthy foods start with a healthy soil, our goal here at the farm is to maintain and build the beautiful Marlow soils that have built up since the last ice age.
-We’re using a variety of cover crops in conjunction with organic matter including compost and seaweed to build the soils right from the beginning.
+Healthy food starts with a healthy soil, and our goal here at the farm is to maintain and build up the ridge top Marlow and Tunbridge soils that have been accumulating since the last ice age.
+We’re using a variety of cover crops in conjunction with locally sourced organic matter to bring the soil up to our standards.